 The scuba diving is nothing short of outstanding.
-The variety and abundance of island shapes and sizes create habitat for reefs in many different varieties; from mangroves to deep walls, and black sand volcanic bubbles, the entire archipelago teems with life.
+The variety and abundance of island shapes and sizes create habitat for reefs in many different varieties: from mangroves to deep walls, and black sand volcanic bubbles, the entire archipelago teems with life.
 There’s exhilarating drift diving, extensive reef diving, fantastic night diving, unique muck diving and breathtaking steep walls.
 Tec divers probe the deep trenches and wreck divers love the many World War II relics.

 Komodo National Park

 Located in the strait of the same name at the confluence of the Indian Ocean and the Banda Sea, where nutrient rich currents underpin a vibrant ecosystem.
 Komodo and Rinca are also the only places where we can still see these Komodo Dragons in the wild.
 It is famous for it macro life and an abundance of fish and corals due to its mineral rich waters.
 Also home for some beautiful pelagic, like sharks, dolphins, or manta rays.

 Also known as Four Kings.
 The myth goes that each King reigns over one of four main islands: Misool, Salawati, Batanta, and Waigeo.
 It has highest marine diversity on the planet, schools of fishes, macro and outstanding landscapes from wall to slopes, caves and canyons, seamounts, much diving, wrecks...etc.